Teachers across the country are looking for help to use AES for distance learning or hybrid learning situations.

 If you had planned to give a lecture, you can record yourself doing the lecture with the PowerPoint you planned to use in class.

-By using a free tool like Soapbox, you can record yourself and your screen simultaneously and then share it with your students to watch.
+By using a tool like Loom, Screencastify, or Screencast-o-Matic you can record yourself and your screen simultaneously and then share it with your students to watch.

 Create a class discussion board either in a closed Facebook group or in Google Classroom.

 In the discussion board, post the questions found in the Reflect phase of the module you’re working on and ask students to respond with their thoughts.

 To ensure students participate in the discussion, make sure to tell them they will be graded on participation.